 Introduction This course outline is designed for condensed learning programs for financial literacy, usually taking place over the summer.
 Enrichment programs can vary in length, but our benchmark for pacing is a 3-week program that meets for approximately 2 hours a day, 5 days a week.
 With student packets that can be easily shared with Read More…

 This course outline is designed for a 9-week Personal Finance Class.
-It makes heavy use of PersonalFinanceLab’s budget and stock games, as well as our curriculum library and assessments to measure student progress.
-Notice for teachers joining our Free Financial Literacy Events – Our free events do not have full admin access for teachers – Read More…
+It makes heavy use of PersonalFinanceLab’s Budget and Stock Games, as well as our Learning Library with self-grading assessments to measure student progress.
+Notice for teachers joining our Free Financial Literacy Events – Our free events do not have full admin access for teachers Read More…

 Coming to Personal Finance Lab Spring 2021 There are a lot of new enhancements that will be coming this January and will improve how both teachers and students use the platform.
 Quick Overview Stock Game Weekly Deposits $1 Starting Cash Budget Game Starting Positions Graphics Update System Updates New Badges New Widgets New Certifications New Read More…